astropy/SPISEA/docs/getting_started.rst

 ==========================
 Install From Git
 ==========================
+If you are downloading the code from scratch, please follow the instructions below.
+If you had already downloaded version 1 of the code and are switching to version 2, please see :ref:`version`.

 SPISEA is hosted on `GitHub <https://github.com/astropy/SPISEA>`_.
 To begin, clone the git repository.
-The master branch contains the current release, while the development branch is for additional code development.
+The ``main`` branch contains the current release, while the ``dev`` branch is for code development.

 .. _Dependencies: